Feasibility of Acquiring Hyperpolarized Imaging in Patients With Primary CNS Lymphoma

 Open to people ages 18 years and up

-- For Patients in Cohort 1: Histologically proven PCNSL who have evidence of evaluable disease based on a prior MR scan: measurable disease based on MRI is defined as gadolinium enhancement of a central nervous system (CNS) lymphoma lesion (at least one centimetre (cm) diameter).
+- For Patients in Cohort 1: Histologically proven PCNSL who have evidence of evaluable disease based on a prior MR scan: measurable disease based on MRI is defined as gadolinium enhancement of a central nervous system (CNS) lymphoma lesion (at least one centimeter (cm) diameter).

 - For Patients in Cohort 2: Histologically proven newly diagnosed PCNSL who will receive standard treatment with high-dose methotrexate, temozolomide plus rituximab (MT-R).
 These criteria will ensure validity of this study in terms of safety, evaluation of clinically and radiographically relevant disease.